guyingbo/iofree/README.md

 ## Built-in units:

-commonly used number units: int8 uint8 int16 int16be uint16 uint16be int24 int24be uint24 uint24be int32 int32be uint32 uint32be int64 int64be uint64 uint64be float32 float32be float64 float64be

-and also: Bytes String MustEqual LengthPrefixedBytes EndWith LengthPrefixedString LengthPrefixedObjectList LengthPrefixedObject Switch Switch
+commonly used number units:
+* int8 uint8
+* int16 int16be uint16 uint16be
+* int24 int24be uint24 uint24be
+* int32 int32be uint32 uint32be
+* int64 int64be uint64 uint64be
+* float32 float32be float64 float64be

+and also:
+* Bytes
+* String
+* MustEqual
+* LengthPrefixedBytes
+* EndWith
+* LengthPrefixedString
+* LengthPrefixedObjectList
+* LengthPrefixedObject
+* Switch
+* SizedIntEnum

 ## Usage Examples: